CAN-SPAM Act Compliance

 2. Non-Deceptive Subject Lines: The subject line should accurately reflect the content of the email and should not be misleading or deceptive.

 3. Clearly Identify the Message as an Advertisement: Disclose clearly and conspicuously that the email is an advertisement, providing transparency to recipients.

-- Tell recipients where you’re located.
-Your the message must include your valid physical postal address.
-This can be your current street address, a post office box you’ve registered with the U.S. Postal Service, or a private mailbox you’ve registered with a commercial mail receiving agency established under Postal Service regulations.
+4. Include a Valid Physical Postal Address: Every email should include a valid physical postal address, which can be your current street address, a registered post office box, or a registered private mailbox with a commercial mail receiving agency as per Postal Service regulations.